tj/co-views/Readme.md

-  When __true__ compiled template functions will be cached in-memory, this prevents subsequent disk i/o, as well as the additional compilation step that most template engines peform.
+  When __true__ compiled template functions will be cached in-memory, this prevents subsequent disk i/o, as well as the additional compilation step that most template engines perform.
 By default this is _enabled_ when the __NODE_ENV__ environment variable is anything _but_ "development", such as "stage" or "production".